-Sales performance in the nine months ended September 30, 2022 improved 57% over the same nine month period ended September 30, 2021.
-This economic increase demonstrates that the Company's month period ended September 30, 2021.
-This economic increase demonstrates that the Company's business prospects were improving slowly.
+Sales performance for the year ended December 31, 2022 improved 47% over the year ended December 31, 2021.
+This economic increase demonstrates that the Company's business prospects have been improving modestly.
 Combined with repair and retrofit operations, business activity is expected to allow the continuation and growth of the Company's operations.

-Revenues, corresponding expenses, financial performance and capital management during the nine months ended September 30, 2022 reflected Kelso's continued ability to manage the Company's capital resources and to navigate better market conditions in accordance with the Company's revised COVID-19 strategic plans.
+Revenues, corresponding expenses, financial performance and capital management during the year ended December 31, 2022 reflected Kelso's continued ability to manage the Company's capital resources and to navigate better market conditions in accordance with the Company's revised COVID-19 strategic plans.
 Financial results met the Company's expectations and reflect the revenues and related operational costs of marketing, producing and distributing the Company's proven line of rail tank equipment including key investments in new product development and production capability associated with a more diverse product mix in both rail and automotive markets.